People with disability

 sound right, or is too good to be true, ask for more details.
 If

-you're still not sure, read some independent reviews of the product
+you're still not sure, check some independent reviews of the

-or company, or ask your friends, family or support networks for
+product or company, or ask your friends, family or support networks

 - Protect your privacy - Never give your

 personal information to anyone unless you know why they want it and